Chat with us, powered by LiveChat

 Load Weight: The Heavier, The Costlier

 A heavier load can be a major factor in car shipping cost per mile, as it directly affects fuel efficiency.
-For instance, a transport vehicle carrying five cars will naturally consume more fuel than one transporting just three cars, all other factors being equal.
+For instance, a transport vehicle carrying five cars will naturally consume more fuel than transporting just three cars, if all other factors are constant.

 Route Difficulty: A Real Challenge